Ezandora/Choice-Override/README.md

 ----------------
 An optional "choice.0.ash" script will operate as a general catch-all, for choices that aren't otherwise handled by other scripts.

-If your choice.0.ash script wants to know the choice adventure ID, run this:
+If your choice.0.ash script wants to know the choice adventure ID, use this code:
 <pre>
 int choice_id = page_text.choiceOverrideDiscoverChoiceIDFromPageText();
 </pre>